S-624

 North Carolina Senate Bill 624 — An Act Regulating Artificial Intelligence Chatbot Licensing, Safety, and Privacy in North Carolina

-This bill creates two regulatory regimes for AI chatbots in North Carolina.
-Part I (Chapter 114B, the Chatbot Licensing Act) requires any person operating or distributing a chatbot that deals substantially with health information to obtain a license from the NC Department of Justice, submit detailed technical documentation, maintain liability insurance, demonstrate clinical effectiveness through peer-reviewed trials, undergo annual third-party audits, and submit quarterly performance reports.
-Part II (Chapter 170, the Chatbot Safety and Privacy Act) imposes a fiduciary-style 'duty of loyalty' on covered platforms providing chatbot services, including obligations to detect and respond to emergency situations, prevent emotional dependence, disclose the chatbot's AI nature with specific mandatory disclosures at each session, de-identify user data before storage, prohibit inclusion of sensitive personal information in training datasets, and use self-destructing messages for sensitive-domain chatbots.
-Part II is enforced by the AG as parens patriae and through a private right of action with $1,000 per-violation statutory damages.
+NC SB 624 creates two new regulatory frameworks for AI chatbots.
+Part I (Chapter 114B, the Chatbot Licensing Act) requires any person operating or distributing a chatbot that deals substantially with health information to obtain a license from the NC Department of Justice, submit detailed technical and safety documentation, maintain professional liability insurance, demonstrate effectiveness through peer-reviewed trials, undergo annual third-party audits, and submit quarterly performance reports.
+Part II (Chapter 170, the Chatbot Safety and Privacy Act) imposes a broad duty of loyalty on covered platforms providing chatbot services, including duties regarding emergency situations, preventing emotional dependence, AI identity disclosure, anti-manipulation, data minimization, personalization, and gatekeeping.
+Part II also requires de-identification of user data, transport encryption, self-destructing messages for sensitive-domain chatbots, and a detailed chatbot identity disclosure and consent process at each session.
+Part II is enforced by the Attorney General as parens patriae and through a private right of action with a $1,000 per-violation statutory minimum.
 Both parts become effective January 1, 2026.

 Summary

-This bill creates two regulatory regimes for AI chatbots in North Carolina.
-Part I (Chapter 114B, the Chatbot Licensing Act) requires any person operating or distributing a chatbot that deals substantially with health information to obtain a license from the NC Department of Justice, submit detailed technical documentation, maintain liability insurance, demonstrate clinical effectiveness through peer-reviewed trials, undergo annual third-party audits, and submit quarterly performance reports.
-Part II (Chapter 170, the Chatbot Safety and Privacy Act) imposes a fiduciary-style 'duty of loyalty' on covered platforms providing chatbot services, including obligations to detect and respond to emergency situations, prevent emotional dependence, disclose the chatbot's AI nature with specific mandatory disclosures at each session, de-identify user data before storage, prohibit inclusion of sensitive personal information in training datasets, and use self-destructing messages for sensitive-domain chatbots.
-Part II is enforced by the AG as parens patriae and through a private right of action with $1,000 per-violation statutory damages.
+NC SB 624 creates two new regulatory frameworks for AI chatbots.
+Part I (Chapter 114B, the Chatbot Licensing Act) requires any person operating or distributing a chatbot that deals substantially with health information to obtain a license from the NC Department of Justice, submit detailed technical and safety documentation, maintain professional liability insurance, demonstrate effectiveness through peer-reviewed trials, undergo annual third-party audits, and submit quarterly performance reports.
+Part II (Chapter 170, the Chatbot Safety and Privacy Act) imposes a broad duty of loyalty on covered platforms providing chatbot services, including duties regarding emergency situations, preventing emotional dependence, AI identity disclosure, anti-manipulation, data minimization, personalization, and gatekeeping.
+Part II also requires de-identification of user data, transport encryption, self-destructing messages for sensitive-domain chatbots, and a detailed chatbot identity disclosure and consent process at each session.
+Part II is enforced by the Attorney General as parens patriae and through a private right of action with a $1,000 per-violation statutory minimum.
 Both parts become effective January 1, 2026.

 Enforcement & Penalties